Jojodicus/xecute/README.md

 # XECUTE

-Inspired by [RootDO](https://codeberg.org/sw1tchbl4d3/rdo), this is an even more stripped-down version
+Inspired by [RootDO](https://codeberg.org/sw1tchbl4d3/rdo), this is an even more stripped-down version.

 I do not guarantee the safety and/or security of this program, everything you do is at your own risk.